CircuitData/CircuitData-Language/utils/partial_readme_start.md

 * **string** - can be any string, and would restrict that value.
 If a `enum/possible values` are set, only these values can be part of the array of strings

 ## Elements that are both arrays and objects
-Some elememts, such as `dielectric`, `soldermask` and `final_finish` can be both specified in an array or as an object depending on where they are used.
+Some elements, such as `dielectric`, `soldermask` and `final_finish` can be both specified in an array or as an object depending on where they are used.
 If used in a stackup or generic product description, they will be arrays, as there can be several of them listed.
 When used here, there must be a counterpart in the `custom->materials` section with the same name that describes the material.
 For all products and capabilities it will be an object.
 The object can contain all the tags that would be used in the `custom->materials` section and should be compared against each of them to set or control values.

 **Example of a dielectric in a generic product section:**
 ```